j10ra/fastify-drizzle-postgres/README.md

 # Build a Rest API with Fastify and Drizzle

 This is a Fastify API project with automatic Swagger documentation and request schema validation.
-It uses Drizzle ORM for database operations and PostgreSQL as the database.
+It uses Drizzle ORM for database operations and PostgreSQL as the database written in typescript.

 ## Features